 - Did You Know Francis Ford Coppola and George Lucas Made a Disney Attraction Together?

-- Eight Characters You Won’t Meet in the Disney Parks Anymore
+- Seven Characters You Won’t Meet in the Disney Parks Anymore

 - Ranking the Most Short-Lived Disney Parks Attractions We Want to Experience Again